By Felicia Ragucci

 Peer Reviewed

 It is not uncommon for individuals to be concerned about where their food comes from.
-People want to know details like the “country of origin,” or if their eggs …
+People want to know details like the “country of origin,” or if their eggs came …

 By Joshua Wang